CALL TODAY 646-846-1136 | EMAIL

 Final Word

 Do not neglect the pain that you experience in your abdomen.
 It may be a sign of an inflamed appendix.
 If you do not go for a treatment promptly, it may cause your appendix to rupture.
-Contact Lenox Hill Surgeons in NYC today and book an appointment with the experts of minimally invasive surgery.
+Contact Lenox Hill Minimally Invasive Surgery in NYC today and book an appointment with the experts of minimally invasive surgery.

 More often than not, the condition or syndrome can be treated and managed without going for invasive intervention or surgery.
 Nevertheless, if an infection or degeneration of the pancreatic tissues becomes longstanding and acute, surgery is the only treatment option.